 You can use the handwriting practice sheets as penmanship practice sheets, memory aids, and busywork.
+They have two files:

-This was a magic moment because they wanted to learn to write beautifully.
+This was a magic moment because they actually "wanted" to learn to write beautifully.
 When they want to write beautifully they can write beautifully!

-See them on our order page.
+See all our First Communion downloads on our order page.

 The Confirmation Catechism Copybook has the same features, meaning that it is a Baltimore Catechism for children that is reproducible whenever you need it for all of your students or children through the years.